AmanB779/chatbot/README.md

-# Current Issues 25-Sept-2024 IST

-**1. Frontend** loading func to create and css to adjust

 # Aichatbot

 **Aichatbot** is an intelligent conversational assistant.
 It can answer questions, provide recommendations, and assist with various tasks in real-time.